-Current economic conditions impacting us and our customers include changes in the real estate market in New Zealand (see "Risk Factors-Risk relating to our business-A weakening of the real estate market in New Zealand could materially and adversely impact our financial condition and operations").
+Current economic conditions impacting us and our customers include changes in the real estate market in New Zealand (see "-Weakening of the real estate market in New Zealand may adversely affect our business, operations and financial condition").
+For additional political conditions impacting us, see "-Regulatory changes or a failure to comply with laws, regulations or policies may adversely affect our business, operations, financial condition and reputation".

-New Zealand economic conditions may also be affected by geopolitical instability, including, among other factors, actual or potential conflict and terrorism.
+New Zealand economic conditions may also be affected by geopolitical instability, including, among other factors, actual or potential conflict, terrorism and trade wars.
 Our future performance may also be affected by the economic conditions of other regions with economic connections to New Zealand (in particular, New Zealand's major trading partners such as Australia or China).
 Slower growth and uncertainty regarding global growth in the future may depress global commodity prices, particularly dairy and agricultural prices, and add to financial market uncertainty.
-A further or sustained slowdown in global economic growth or a decline in commodity prices could depress the volume and price of New Zealand's exports, such as dairy products, with negative flow-on effects for farmers and those industries closely tied to the agricultural sector.
+A further or sustained slowdown in global economic growth or a decline in commodity prices could depress the volume and price of New Zealand's exports, such as dairy products, with negative flow-on effects for those industries closely tied to the export sector.

-In addition, movements in the New Zealand dollar in recent times illustrate the potential volatility in, and significance of global economic events to, the value of the New Zealand dollar relative to other currencies.
-Further depreciation of the New Zealand dollar relative to other currencies would increase the foreign debt service obligations in New Zealand dollar terms of unhedged exposures.
+In addition, movements in the New Zealand dollar illustrate the potential volatility in, and significance of global economic events to, the value of the New Zealand dollar relative to other currencies.
+Further depreciation of the New Zealand dollar relative to other currencies would increase the foreign debt servicing obligations in New Zealand dollar terms of unhedged exposures.
 In contrast, an appreciation in the New Zealand dollar relative to other currencies could negatively impact New Zealand's agricultural exports and international tourism.